Skip to content

 clip0068

-After the test ended NUnit GUI must look like:
+After the test has finished, the NUnit GUI should look like this:

 clip0069